titpetric/netdata/README.md

 See the following link for details on setting up sSMTP: [SSMTP - ArchWiki](https://wiki.archlinux.org/index.php/SSMTP)

-# Getting alarms in slack
+# Getting alarms in Slack

 Netdata supports sending alerts to slack via webhooks.
 You can set that up by setting the following ENV variables: